 Alternatives when Psychological Help is Not Available

 If you live in a smaller town and don’t have access to psychological help, don’t worry.
-There are still things that you can do to seek help!
+There are still things that you can do to seek help, such as Ketamine Infusion Therapy or online counseling.

 These are some of the most popular and effective methods of helping to manage your mental health.